jisqyv/MIT/index.md

     #background_style: bg-info
     title: At Your Service
     services:
-      - title: Use case: Benchmarking (CISO)
+      - title: Use case Benchmarking CISO
         text1: Our templates are updated regularly so they don't break.
         text2: vhjgjhgjhgjhgjhghjhjkh.